msperandio/openanpr_mailchecker/README.md

 5 - Setup run.sh as a cronjob at the desired rate

 # TODO
-- send mail alerts with new or unknown plates
-- mail folder and addresses configurable from file or DB
-- alternatives download from ftp or http
+- alternatives download from ftp or http or local
 - autmoatic script to deploy the whole system with cronjob at 12h
 - deploy sqlite-web and grafana with nginx (and zm)